 You can start Roma tomatoes from seeds indoor two months before the last frost date for your area.
 Or, you can purchase seedlings (also called starts) from a local nursery or garden center and transplant them after the danger of frost has past.

 Romas need the same conditions as other tomatoes—well-drained soil high in organic matter, full sun, and plenty of water.
 Plant them about 14 to 20 inches apart.
 They’ll be ready to harvest in about 75 to 80 days.
-Because Romas are determinate plants all the fruits ripen at about the same time, which is a big advantage if you’re making sauce.
+Because Romas are determinate plants all the fruits of the tomato plants ripen at about the same time, which is a big advantage if you’re making sauce.
 That’s why they make a great paste tomato.

 Learn more details about how to grow tomatoes.